oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 The CloudSystem compliance approach is to primarily utilise native cloud capabilities that are patched as part of the service.

 The CloudSystem uses Intune to automatically deploy operating system, application, driver, and firmware (where supported) updates to Windows 10 SOE devices.
-Microsoft Defender for Endpoint provide a vulnerability management capability to aid Agencies in detecting missing patches and insecure configurations.
+Microsoft Defender for Endpoint provide a vulnerability management capability to aid organisations in detecting missing patches and insecure configurations.

 The blueprint does not include third-party applications or any unsupported software.
 The patching of other ICT equipment is not in scope of the CloudSystem.